Train the Trainer:

 Who is it for?

-Over the course of two days, topics such as effective instruction and presentation techniques, curriculum design, adult learning theory, and coaching skills will be addressed.
+Over the course of two days, effective instruction and presentation techniques, curriculum design concepts, adult learning theory, and coaching skills will be addressed.
 The workshop will also allow for ample time to practice the skills being addressed.

 Is there a cost?